stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * They will jump on a random target with {{ site.data.dungeon.udm.ambush }}.
 Stay close to melee for cleave purposes, but not in melee (see below).

 **{{ site.data.dungeon.udm.cavern_seeker }}**
 * Stay farther than 10 yds away to avoid {{ site.data.dungeon.data.udm.sonic_burst }} passively.
-Beware, it will spelllock you if you get hit while casting.
+Beware, it will spell-lock you if you get hit while casting.

 <hr>